ionic-team/ionic-docs/src/content/building/webview.md

 1. Allow any necessary HTTP methods (see <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Methods" target="_blank">`Access-Control-Allow-Methods`</a>)
 1. Allow any necessary HTTP headers (see <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers" target="_blank">`Access-Control-Allow-Headers`</a>)
 1. Ensure the server can handle <a href="https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request" target="_blank">preflight requests</a>

+### File Protocol

+Cordova and Capacitor apps are hosted on a local HTTP server and are served with the `http://` protocol.
+Some plugins, however, attempt to access device files via the `file://` protocol.
+To avoid difficulties between `http://` and `file://`, paths to device files must be rewritten to use the local HTTP server.
+For example, `file:///path/to/device/file` must be rewritten as `http://<host>:<port>/<prefix>/path/to/device/file` before being rendered in the app.

+For Cordova apps, the [Ionic Web View plugin](https://github.com/ionic-team/cordova-plugin-ionic-webview) provides a utility function for converting File URIs: `window.Ionic.WebView.convertFileSrc()`.

+For Capacitor apps, the File URIs are converted automatically.

 ### Implementations